 At John Foy & Associates, we know brain injuries can result from many different types of injury accidents.
-We have more than 20 years of experience working on these types of cases and winning our clients the compensation they deserve.
-Talk with one of our compassionate and experienced brain injury attorneys during a FREE consultation today by calling (404) 400-4000 or contacting us online.
+We have more than 20 years of experience working on these types of cases and winning compensation for our clients.

 to find a John Foy office near you